Ireland A national rugby league team

-The Ireland A national rugby league team nicknamed the Wolfhounds is made up of amateur players from the Irish domestic competition.
+The Ireland A national rugby league team nicknamed the Wolfhounds was a side made up of amateur players from the Irish domestic competition.
 The team competed against England A, Wales A and Scotland A in the Amateur Four Nations and against the USA in a St Patrick's Day match.
 The team is administered by Rugby League Ireland.
-Wayne Kerr is the current coach.
+There are now two distinct sides fielded at this level - Ireland Wolfhounds selecting domestic based players only whilst Ireland A draws on both heritage and domestic based players.
+Wayne Kerr is the current coach of Ireland A, while Sean Cody and John Tyerman coach Ireland Wolfhounds.